 Simons Foundation – Simons Investigators in the Mathematical Modeling of Living Systems

-Award Information: Level and Duration of Funding A Simons Investigator in MMLS is appointed for a period of five years.
-Appointments will begin August 1, 2015.
+Award Information: Level and Duration of Funding: Simons Investigator in MMLS is appointed for a period of five years.
+Appointments will begin August 1, 2016.

-Purpose: The Simons Foundation invites nominations for Simons Investigators in the Mathematical Modeling of Living Systems (MMLS).
-These Investigators are outstanding scientists, often with mathematics or theoretical physics backgrounds, who are now engaged in mathematical-model-based research in the life sciences and to whom the Simons Foundation is dedicated to providing long-term support for their work.
+Purpose: The Simons Foundation invites nominations for Simons Investigators in the Mathematical Modeling of Living Systems (MMLS), a joint program of the Mathematics and Physical Sciences and Life Sciences divisions of the Simons Foundation.
+Investigators in MMLS are outstanding scientists, often with mathematics or theoretical physics backgrounds, now engaged in research based on mathematical modeling in the life sciences.

-Rationale and scope: Mathematical-model-based approaches are making increasingly important contributions to the life sciences.
-The MMLS program aims to support such approaches and to foster a scientific culture of theory-experiment collaboration similar to that prevailing in the physical sciences.
+New approaches in mathematically based modeling are making increasingly important contributions to the life sciences.
+The MMLS program aims to support such approaches and foster a scientific culture of theory-experiment collaboration similar to that prevailing in the physical sciences.
 To encourage young researchers to pursue this endeavor, the MMLS program will provide a long-term, stable base of support, enabling a focus on model-based approaches to important issues in the life sciences.

-A broad spectrum of research areas within the life sciences will be considered, ranging from cellular-level issues of organization, regulation, signaling and dynamics through morphogenesis to the properties of large organisms, as well as neuroscience and evolution; however, preference will be given to areas in which modeling approaches are less established, and for this reason bioinformatics and genomics will fall outside the scope of the program.
-In all cases, preference will be given to work that relates closely to experiment, developing models that can explain data, suggest new classes of experiments and introduce important new concepts.
+A broad spectrum of research areas within the life sciences will be considered, ranging from cellular-level issues of organization, regulation, signaling, and morphogenic dynamics to the properties of organisms and ecology, as well as neuroscience and evolution; however, preference will be given to areas in which modeling approaches are less established and, for this reason, bioinformatics- and genomics-related proposals fall outside the scope of the program.
+In all cases, preference will be given to work that relates closely to experiment, developing mathematical models that can explain data, suggest new classes of experiments, and introduce important new concepts.

-Eligibility: To be an Investigator in MMLS, a scientist must be engaged in research related to the program, must have a primary appointment as a faculty member at a United States or Canadian educational institution with a Ph.D. program and not previously have been a Simons Investigator.
+Eligibility: To be an Simons Investigator in MMLS, a scientist must be engaged in research related to the program, must not previously have been a Simons Investigator, and must have a primary appointment as a faculty member at an educational institution in the United States, Canada, or United Kingdom with a Ph.D. program.
 At the time of appointment, an Investigator should be in the early stages of an academic career (within five years of the start of his/her first faculty position) and, typically, be holding an assistant professorship or equivalent position.

-The foundation reserves the right to determine eligibility, but, generally, a ‘primary appointment’ is defined as one where an Investigator is a full-time employee of an academic institution and with a teaching load that is comparable to that of other faculty members in the same department.
-Investigators may transfer their awards to new educational institutions within the United States or Canada, subject to approval from the foundation and the old and new institutions.
-The award will be interrupted or terminated, at the foundation’s discretion, if an Investigator takes up a primary long-term position at a research institute, national laboratory, non-U.S./Canadian or for-profit organization or accepts a major administrative responsibility that significantly reduces the time available for research.
+The foundation reserves the right to determine eligibility, but, generally, a ‘primary appointment’ is defined as one where the Investigator is a full-time employee of an academic institution with a teaching load that is comparable to that of other faculty members in the same department.
+Investigators may transfer their awards to new educational institutions within the United States, Canada, or United Kingdom, subject to approval from the foundation and the old and new institutions.
+The award will be interrupted or terminated, at the foundation’s discretion, if an Investigator takes up a primary long-term position at (i) a research institute, national laboratory, or other institution outside the United States, Canada, or United Kingdom, (iii) a for-profit organization, or (iii) accepts a major administrative responsibility that significantly reduces the time available for research.

 Investigators are expected to attend annual meetings at the Simons Foundation (at the foundation’s expense) to discuss their activities.